Women in peacekeeping: Gender gap statistics in UN peacekeeping

 As of October 2022, women constituted about 6% of military personnel.
 In January 2021, women constituted 11% of police units and 28% of individual police in peacekeeping missions.
 These numbers underrepresent women, but are greater than the 1% women's component of overall uniformed peacekeeping personnel in 1993.

 The 2028 target is for women to constitute 15% of military contingents, 20% of police units, and 30% of individual police officers.

 UNSCR 1325

-United Nations Security Council Resolution 1325 (UNSCR 1325) establishes four pillars: Participation, Protection, Prevention, Relief, and Recovery.
+United Nations Security Council Resolution 1325 (UNSCR 1325) establishes four pillars: Participation, Protection, Prevention, and Relief and Recovery.
 Participation aims to increase women's involvement in UN peacekeeping operations.
 Protection seeks to better safeguard civilians from sexual exploitation and gender-based violence.
 Prevention entails enhancing protocols for mediating violence against women in conjunction with assisting local women's peace measures, reinforcing women's rights, and ensuring repercussions for those who infringe on international law.
 Relief and recovery commit assistance through a gendered perspective in times of crisis.